 Secure Messaging: Your practice can turn the Secure Messaging features of My Kid’s Chart on or off.

-Access Controlled: Like other configuration tools, the Patient Portal Manager tool is limited to those users with an appropriate user role.
-Use the User Administration tool to review your practice’s roles and control who can make changes to My Kid’s Chart.
+Access Controlled: Like other configuration items, the Patient Portal Configuration tool is limited to those users with an appropriate user role.
+Use the User Administration Tool to review your practice’s roles and control who can make changes to My Kid’s Chart.

 Automatic Privacy in My Kid’s Chart When a Patient Becomes an Adult

 The My Kid’s Chart patient portal will automatically hide all patient records from all users when a patient reaches your practice’s defined emancipation age.

 After the patient’s birthday, they will appear with a “Privacy Enabled” flag on the user’s account.